<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 Products in this category can stimulate the plant and/or soil microbes to improve crop tolerance to drought stress and allow energy to go into yield, rather than stress response.

-One product in the latter category is Terramar (0-0-4), available from Nutrien Ag Solutions.
-Terramar is designed to improve both nutrient uptake and plant response to stressful conditions, including drought.
-It can be applied in season to help corn beat drought and heat stress.
-In this recent field trial from Illinois, a foliar application of Terramar was made on corn on June 30th.
-Only four days later, the treated corn looked visibly healthier.
+One product in the last category is Terramar, available from Nutrien Ag Solutions.
+Terramar is designed to improve both nutrient uptake and plant response to weather-related stress, including drought or dry conditions.
+It can be applied in season to help corn stand up to drought and heat stress.

 Terramar-corn 01

-A recent Kansas field trial also shows a visual improvement with foliar-applied Terramar on 12-leaf corn that was experiencing both drought and heat stress.
+A field trial from Kansas (photo below) also shows a visual improvement with foliar-applied Terramar on 12-leaf corn that was experiencing both drought and heat stress.
 The benefits can be seen both above and below the soil, with a healthier looking plant that has a greater stalk diameter, larger root ball, deeper roots, and heavier brace roots.
-What's more, the Terramar treated plants had 57% greater soil penetration, pulling at the 55 cm level on the water probe measurement, compared to the untreated plants that were not yet pulling at even the 45 cm level when measurements were taken.

 Terramar-corn 02

-With many areas of the nation currently experiencing hot, dry weather, it's the right time to consider these tools as a way to potentially reduce the total impact of drought conditions.
+With many areas of the nation experiencing hot, dry weather, it's the right time to consider these tools as a way to potentially reduce the total impact of drought conditions.

 Learn more about the benefits of the marine-based technology found in Terramar by downloading the corn and soybean bulletin.